-(1) If a ballot is required for the election for a position, the Chairperson of the meeting must appoint a the Secretary or member the Chamber's Auditor (and in the case of the election

-- of office bearers pursuant to Rule 52, the Secretarya Councillor) to act as returning officer to conduct the ballot. - (2) The returning officer must not be a member nominated for the position. - (3) Before the ballot is taken, each candidate may make a short speech, or provide documentation, in support of his or hertheir election. - (4) The election must be by secret ballot. - (5) The returning officer must give a blank piece of paper, or direct the use of appropriate digital, electronic or technological means for the purpose of conducting the ballot, to- - (a) each member present in person; and - (b) each proxy appointed by a member.
+- (1) If a ballot is required for the election for a position, the Chairperson of the meeting must appoint a member (and in the case of the election of office bearers pursuant to Rule 52, a Councillor) to act as returning officer to conduct the ballot. - (2) The returning officer must not be a member nominated for the position. - (3) Before the ballot is taken, each candidate may make a short speech in support of his or her election. - (4) The election must be by secret ballot. - (5) The returning officer must give a blank piece of paper to- - (a) each member present in person; and - (b) each proxy appointed by a member.